exercism/python/concepts/strings/about.md

 >>> exercise = 'လေ့ကျင့်'

-# Note that there are more code points than perceived glyphs or characters
+# Note that there are more code points than perceived glyphs or characters.
+# Care should be used when iterating over languages that use
+# combining characters, or when dealing with emoji.
 >>> for code_point in exercise:
 ...    print(code_point)
 ...